12 Quick Tips to Get More Out of Scoro (Beginner Level)

 Did you know that you can log in to Scoro even faster?

-By creating a sign-in link and turning on the one-click login option, you can access your Scoro site without signing in multiple times per day.
+By creating a sign-in link and setting up the one-click login, you can access your Scoro site without signing in multiple times per day.

 As you use this link to access your Scoro site you’ll always find yourself automatically logged in.
 Make sure to bookmark this darling!